Mental Health in the Classroom: are today’s teachers equipped to tackle it?

 But more still needs to be done if we want to seriously tackle the problem of youth mental illness, the problem is complex and a two-day training course or online module, while providing useful tools, is not necessarily enough.

 The sort of guidance that teachers are expected to provide to students in a 21st Century class room goes beyond Professional career guidance or counselling.
-Diversity counselling, trauma counselling and anti-bullying initiatives are all becoming more and more necessary to help young people tackle the issues and hardships they may be faced with.
+Diversity counselling, trauma counselling and anti-bullying initiatives, as offered by Naya Clinics are all becoming more and more necessary to help young people tackle the issues and hardships they may be faced with.
 In an industry where many are already overworked and strapped for time, placing the onus of identifying and recognising symptoms on teachers, as well as expecting them to provide the support, confidence-building and counselling, is too great a burden.

 Government and community initiatives need to also train and help parents, relatives and friends.
 The battle for combating mental illness and reaching those students affected is a shared burden.
 It begins with counselling, not just in one office in a school, but in the classrooms, in the home and in the community.